vedph/cadmus-epigraphy/README.md

 - layer of [EpiLigaturesLayerFragment](#epiligatureslayerfragment)'s: annotate ligatures across 2 or more letters.
 - layer of `ChronologyLayerFragment`'s: annotate dates on specific dateable expressions.

+Also, you might want to add epigraphic formula items, having an [EpiFormulaPatternsPart](#epiformulapatternspart) to describe its patterns, and other generic parts for its metadata, categories, keywords, datation, etc.

 ## Models

 ### EpiWritingPart